shikijs/shiki/docs/guide/dual-themes.md

 ## Custom Language Aliases

-You can register custom language aliases with `langAlias` option.
+You can register custom language aliases with the `langAlias` option.
 For example:

 ```ts twoslash
 import { getHighlighter } from 'shikiji'